CodeForPhilly/balancer-main/evaluation/README.md

+# Evaluations

-# LLM Output Evaluator
+## LLM Output Evaluator

-This script evaluates the outputs of Large Language Models (LLMs) and estimates the associated token usage and cost.
+The `evals` script evaluates the outputs of Large Language Models (LLMs) and estimates the associated token usage and cost.

 It supports batch evalaution via a configuration CSV and produces a detailed metrics report in CSV format.

-## Usage
+### Usage

 This script evaluates LLM outputs using the `lighteval` library: https://huggingface.co/docs/lighteval/en/metric-list#automatic-metrics-for-generative-tasks